Sting (wrestler): World Wrestling All-Stars (2002–2003)

-Total Nonstop Action Wrestling (2003–2014)
+NWA Total Nonstop Action / Total Nonstop Action Wrestling (2003–2014)

 Sporadic appearances (2003–2004)

-In 2003, Sting signed a contract committing him to four appearances with the Total Nonstop Action Wrestling (TNA) promotion.
-He debuted in TNA on the June 18 one year anniversary show, teaming with Jeff Jarrett to defeat A.J.
-Styles and Syxx Pac.
-Following this, Borden engaged in a comprehensive series of sitdown interviews with Mike Tenay, discussing his career and his faith.
+In 2003, Sting signed a contract committing him to four appearances with the NWA Total Nonstop Action (NWA/TNA) promotion.
+He debuted in TNA on the June 18, 2003 one year anniversary show, teaming with Jeff Jarrett to defeat AJ Styles and Syxx-Pac.
+Following this, Borden engaged in a comprehensive series of sit down interviews with Mike Tenay, discussing his career and his faith.
 Sting returned to TNA on November 5, 2003, defeating Jarrett by disqualification in a match for the NWA World Heavyweight Championship.
 On November 12, Sting teamed with Styles to defeat Jarrett and Lex Luger.
 He made his final TNA appearance of 2003 on December 17, defeating Jarrett in a non-title match.
-On March 24, 2004, Borden was interviewed once again by Mike Tenay as part of the promotion for his direct-to-video biographical film, Sting: Moment of Truth, and on March 31, he returned to the company for one night only as the special guest enforcer for the main-event, a four-way match between Styles, Abyss, Raven, and Ron Killings, which Raven won.
+On March 24, 2004, Borden was interviewed once again by Mike Tenay as part of the promotion for his direct-to-video biographical film, Sting: Moment of Truth, and on March 31, he returned to the company for one night only as the special guest enforcer for the main-event, a four-way match between Styles, Abyss, Raven, and Ron "The Truth" Killings, which Raven won.

-Sting would wrestle in the independent circuit in 2004 and 2005 where he only wrestled two matches.
+Sting would wrestle in the independent circuit in 2004 and 2005, only competing in two matches.
 On July 21, 2004, Sting teamed up with The Great Muta defeating Diamond Dallas Page and Satoshi Kojima at HCW Battle Hawaii in Honolulu, Hawaii.
-Then on January 22, 2005 he defeated Billy Gunn at NWA Mid-Atlantic in Seoul, South Korea.
+Then on January 22, 2005, he defeated Billy Gunn at NWA Mid-Atlantic in Seoul, South Korea.